-• Past mortality data are graduated to determine initial mortality improvement.
-These rates vary by gender, age, and year.

-- Long-term (ultimate) mortality improvement rates are established based on long-term average mortality improvement rates and expert opinion.
-These rates vary by age only. - Mortality improvement rates are assumed to transition smoothly from the initial mortality improvement rates to the long-term mortality improvement rates over an assumed convergence period.
+- Past mortality data are graduated to determine initial mortality improvement.
+These rates vary by gender, age, and year. - Ultimate mortality improvement rates are established.
+These rates vary by age only. - Mortality improvement rates are assumed to transition smoothly from the initial mortality improvement rates to the ultimate mortality improvement rates over an assumed convergence period.